 19. Hitchhiking – As Much As Possible.

-Hitchhiking is the number one free transportation option when backpacking through Europe.
+Hitchhiking is the number one free transportation option when budget backpacking through Europe.
 Everybody knows what it is, but not everyone has tried it.
 Is it out of your comfort zone or you just don’t have a good feeling to hop in a stranger’s car.
 But it works well and will move forward faster than walking.
 Plus meeting new awesome people, who in most cases have also been in the same position as a hitchhiker.
 Additional travel tips to get a lift next time faster and maybe even a couch to spend a night would not be bad bonuses.
-Great way to travel around Europe.
+Great way to travel around Europe and saves money on backpacker’s budget.

 Read more: Tips for Hitchhiking in Europe.